aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## About CloudFormation templates
 The CloudFormation templates do not detect and install graphics drivers for [accelerated GPU instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html#gpu-instances), but provide helper scripts to download them.
 [Windows Server](WIndowsServer-NICE-DCV.yaml) template do provide option to install NICE-DCV, NVIDIA GRID, NVIDIA gaming or AMD GPU driver.
 Refer to notes below for more information.

-When using a MarketPlace AMI such as [Rocky Linux](https://aws.amazon.com/marketplace/seller-profile?id=01538adc-2664-49d5-b926-3381dffce12d), [AlmaLinux](https://aws.amazon.com/marketplace/seller-profile?id=529d1014-352c-4bed-8b63-6120e4bd3342) or [Kali Linux](https://aws.amazon.com/marketplace/seller-profile?id=3fd16b5c-a3f6-43b5-b254-0a6ae8f6a350), subscribe before using CloudFormation stack.
+When using a MarketPlace AMI such as [Rocky Linux](https://aws.amazon.com/marketplace/seller-profile?id=01538adc-2664-49d5-b926-3381dffce12d), [AlmaLinux](https://aws.amazon.com/marketplace/seller-profile?id=529d1014-352c-4bed-8b63-6120e4bd3342) or [Kali Linux](https://aws.amazon.com/marketplace/seller-profile?id=3fd16b5c-a3f6-43b5-b254-0a6ae8f6a350), subscribe before using CloudFormation template.

 ## Deployment via CloudFormation console
 Download desired template file and login to AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template).
 Choose **Create Stack**, **Upload a template file**, **Choose File**, select your .YAML file and choose **Next**.
 Specify a **Stack name** and specify parameters values.

 ### CloudFormation Parameters
 In most cases, the default values are sufficient.
-You will need to specify a VPC and subnet to provision EC2 instance in.
+You will need to specify values for `ec2KeyPair`, `vpcID` and `subnetID`.

+Version and Instance Type, AMI IDs
 - `version` (Linux only): version and processor architecture (Intel/AMD x86_64 or [Graviton](https://aws.amazon.com/ec2/graviton/) arm64) where applicable.
 Default is latest version and arm64
 - `imageId`: [System Manager Parameter](https://aws.amazon.com/blogs/compute/using-system-manager-parameter-as-an-alias-for-ami-id/) path to AMI ID.
 For [RHEL 8/9](https://access.redhat.com/solutions/15356) and [Rocky Linux 8/9](https://rockylinux.org/cloud-images/), go to indicated web page to retrieve AMI ID for your AWS Region
 -  `instanceType`: appropriate [instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html).
 Due to memory demands of running graphical environment, 4 GB or more RAM instance types are recommended.
 If you specify a different instance type, do verify its availablity.
 Refer to [Why am I receiving the error "Your requested instance type is not supported in your requested Availability Zone" when launching an EC2 instance?](https://repost.aws/knowledge-center/ec2-instance-type-not-supported-az-error).
 You can also use AWS CLI, e.g. `aws ec2 describe-instance-type-offerings --output table --location-type availability-zone --region us-east-1 --filter "Name=instance-type,Values=g4ad.xlarge"` checks availablity of g4ad.xlarge instance type in us-east-1 Region.
+Default is `t4g.medium` and `t3.medium` for ARM and x86_64 architecture respectively.
 - `driverType` (Windows Server only): choose between NICE-DCV, NVIDIA GRID, NVIDIA Gaming and AMD GPU driver, or select none not to install any graphics driver.
 Default is `NICE-DCV`

+EC2
 - `ec2Name`: name of EC2 instance
 - `ec2KeyPair`: [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 [Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) if you do not have one
 - `vpcID`: [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) with internet connectivity.
 Select [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) if unsure
 - `subnetID`: subnet with internet connectivity.
 Select subnet in default VPC if unsure.
 If you specify a different `instanceType`, ensure that it is available in AZ subnet you select.
-- `ingressIPv4`: allowed IPv4 source prefix, e.g. `1.2.3.4/32`.
-Get source IP from [https://checkip.amazonaws.com](https://checkip.amazonaws.com)
-- `ingressIPv6`: allowed IPv6 source prefix.
-Use `::1/128` to block all incoming IPv6 access
 - `displayPublicIP`: set this to `No` if you provision EC2 instance in a subnet that will not receive [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses).
 EC2 private IP will be displayed in CloudFormation Outputs section instead.
 Default is `Yes`
 - `assignStaticIP`: as the auto-assigned public IP address changes every time EC2 instance is stopped and started, this option associates a static public IPv4 address using [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
-There is a small hourly charge when instance is stopped.
-For more information, see [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing page](https://aws.amazon.com/ec2/pricing/on-demand/).
+There is a hourly charge when instance is stopped as listed at [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing page](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addressesv).
 Default is `No`

+Allowed IP prefix
+- `ingressIPv4`: allowed IPv4 source prefix to NICE DCV and SSH(if available) ports, e.g. `1.2.3.4/32`.
+Get source IP from [https://checkip.amazonaws.com](https://checkip.amazonaws.com).
+Default is `0.0.0.0/0`
+- `ingressIPv6`: allowed IPv6 source prefix to NICE DCV and SSH(if available) ports.
+Use `::1/128` to block all incoming IPv6 access.
+Default is `::/0`

+EBS Volume
-- `volumeSize`: EBS root volume size.
-Value must be equal or larger than AMI snapshot size
+- `volumeSize`: EBS root volume size in GiB.
-- `volumeType`: EBS `gp3` or `gp2` [general purpose](https://aws.amazon.com/ebs/general-purpose/) type.
+- `volumeType`: `gp2` or `gp3` [general purpose](https://aws.amazon.com/ebs/general-purpose/) EBS type.
 Default is `gp3`

+NICE DCV
 - `listenPort`: NICE DCV server TCP/UDP [listen ports](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-port-addr.html).
 Number must be higher than 1024 and default is `8443`

 Continue **Next** with [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html), [Review](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-review.html) settings, and click **Create Stack** to launch your stack.